Cape May City School District

-Lower Cape May Regional High School (LCMRHS) with 764 students in grades 9-12.
+Lower Cape May Regional High School (LCMRHS) with 723 students in grades 9-12.

 History

+Indian Queen School, located in a former hotel and integrated racially, was established in 1860.
+However it was replaced in 1867 by racially segregated schools on Franklin Street, because James S. Kennedy, the superintendent of Cape May schools, insisted on racial segregation.
+The black school was in a one room building while the white school had a multi-room wooden structure.
+A facility with three stories built around the start of the 20th century housed the white elementary school and an integrated high school.
+The high school later moved into its own building, and in 1928 a new brick facility for black students was opened.
+In 1948 educational segregation ended after the 1947 New Jersey Constitution banned racial segregation in education.

-In 1958, Paul W. Schmitdtchen became the superintendent of the school.
+In 1958, Paul W. Schmitdtchen became the superintendent of the Cape May school.
 Schmitdtchen decided to create a new high school, and therefore he is considered the father of LCMRHS, which opened in 1961.
 Schmitdtchen retired in 1972.

 In previous eras the student body was about 300 with some students coming from residents of the United States Coast Guard Training Center Cape May.
 Because property values increased in Cape May, fewer local families could afford housing, and the number of Cape May students declined.
-Prior to the September 11 attacks there were discussions about reducing employee levels and possibly merging Cape May Elementary and West Cape May Elementary School.
+Prior to the September 11 terrorist attacks there were discussions about reducing employee levels and possibly merging Cape May Elementary and West Cape May Elementary School.
 After September 11 the Coast Guard presence increased and enrollment increased.
 The influx of families from the Coast Guard base meant that the school remained open.
 The Coast Guard officially adopted Cape May Elementary in 2012.
 Richard Degener of The Press of Atlantic City wrote "What has always been a symbiotic relationship has grown downright cozy".

-In 2020 the district gave some land to the city government so the latter could establish a park.
+In 2020, the district gave some land to the city government so the latter could establish a park.

-In 2020 the Cape May and West Cape May School District began sharing a single superintendent.
-In Summer 2021 Zach Palumbo became the shared superintendent of both the Cape May City and West Cape May districts.
+In 2020, the Cape May and West Cape May School District began sharing a single superintendent.
+In Summer 2021, Zachary Palombo became the shared superintendent of both the Cape May City and West Cape May districts.